 The University-College Center (UCC), a collaboration between ASU West and Glendale Community College (GCC), provides students with the opportunity to take lower division general education courses through GCC on the ASU West campus.
-In fall only
+In addition to offering courses that every university graduate must complete, the UCC provides students with the advising, counseling, and academic support needed for transferring to the university and achieving a bachelor's degree.